A Message from the Dean

 From scholars and researchers to politicians, ministers, and religious luminaries, Yale Divinity School has produced some of the world’s most influential leaders.
 Since its inception in 1822 as a distinct school within Yale University, YDS has been a leader among theological institutions in putting forward presidents and deans of colleges, universities, and seminaries, as well as heads of denominations.
 Yale Divinity School faculty have been—and continue to be—among the most prominent religion scholars of their time.
 Our ministers in the pulpit have nurtured and expanded the religious imaginations of the faithful in virtually every corner of the globe.

-Over the course of the 2022–23 academic year, we observed the Yale Divinity School Bicentennial, reflecting on our past and imagining our future.
-As much as I celebrate all that YDS has accomplished over its 200 years, I am most excited about what lies before us as we enter our third century.
+As much as I celebrate all that YDS has accomplished over its 200 years, I am most excited about what lies before us in this, our new century.
 The first two centuries are but a prelude to the third.

 Gregory E. Sterling